 You can go right down and stand on the Via Domitia (or take it a step further and sit yourself down because how many times in your life can you sit on a 2,000 year old Roman road and not be run over by a chariot?).
 Go ahead.
 Feel the grooves in the stone worn by centuries of wheels.

-Romans in Narbonne
+Explore Roman history in Narbonne

 Back when Narbonne was the capital of the province of Gallia Narbonensis, and the first Roman colony in France, it was an important port.